 Method of Instruction: This course is conducted by the lecture-question-demonstration method.
 At the beginning of the period, questions from the previous lectures and problem assignments are discussed.
 Following these discussions, the instructor lectures on current material from the text.
 Demonstrations of methods are explained and presented thoroughly, when not beyond the scope of the course and the background of the students.
 A short summary is given and a problem assignment is made.
 Small group activities are encouraged.
-The use of the graphing calculator is demonstrated in class.
+The use of MyMathLab will be demonstrated in class.
 Students are also encouraged to use videos available in Canvas.
-Short quizzes are given throughout the semester.
-Dates for unit tests and the final exam are announced in advance through the daily academic schedule.
-Unit tests are returned and a key provided for review.
+Homework and quizzes will be assigned regularly and are to be completed in MyMathLab.
+Dates for tests are announced in advance through the daily academic schedule.